abdulkadirozyurt/MicroserviceDemo/README.md

   - Uses **Polly Resilience Pipelines** (Retry & Timeout) for robust service-to-service communication.
   - Manages cart items.
   - Aggregates data from the Product Service.

+### 3. MicroserviceDemo.Gateway
+The entry point for the microservices architecture.
+- **Port**: `5001`
+- **Responsibilities**:
+  - Routes requests to the appropriate microservice using Ocelot.
+  - Provides a unified API surface for clients.

 ## Getting Started